nitrite/nitrite-doc/java-sdk/repository/intro.md

 ## Creating a Repository

-A `ObjectRepository` can be created using `Nitrite` class.
-You need to call `getRepository()` method on `Nitrite` class to get an instance of a `ObjectRepository`.
+An `ObjectRepository` can be created using `Nitrite` class.
+You need to call `getRepository()` method on `Nitrite` class to get an instance of an `ObjectRepository`.
 If the repository does not exist, then it will be created automatically.
 If a repository with the same name already exists, then it will return the existing repository.

 There are several overloaded methods available to create a repository.
 You can pass a class type or an `EntityDecorator` along with an optional string key to create a repository.